DigitalJunkies/DJTestBundle/README.md

 DJTestBundle
 =============

-The DJTestBundle adds a custom FrameworkTestCase for unit testing your Symfony2 projects with PHPUnit.
+The DJTestBundle adds a custom FrameworkTestCase for unit testing with PHPUnit.
 Functionnalities included are :
 * Inclusion of Faker library
 * Using reflection method to access private/protected methods.